epfl-dlab/aiflows/docs/atomic_flow.md

 Breaking it down:
 - The `name` and `description` parameters are self-explanatory.
 When defining a Flow you must always define these parameters
-- `input_interface` and `output_interface` define transformations to the input and output data before and after using the tool.
+- `input_interface` and `output_interface` define the series of transformations applied to the input and output data before and after using the tool.
 In this case, the `input_interface` ensures the key `number` is in the input data dictionary and passes it to the flow.
 The `output_interface` renames the key `output_number` to `reversed_number` in the output data dictionary.

 Now let's define the Flow.
 The class would be implemented as follows (you can also check out the py file [reverse_number_atomic.py](../examples/minimal%20reverse%20number/reverse_number_atomic.py)):
 ```python